 If a segment has a bad total acceleration, it cannot be relied upon for measurements of ShapeArray shape or deformation.
 When only a single segment is affected and is known to be within a stable zone it is often desirable to straighten or slave the segment so that it uses the tilt from the preceding segment (closer to the reference end) in calculating the ShapeArray shape.

 For details on straightening or slaving segments in SAARecorder, please refer to: SAARecorder, 'SAA Setup -> Advanced -> Straighten Section of SAA' section.
-For SAACR_raw2data, segments can be slaved from the Settings window (SAACR_raw2data, 'Selecting Settings' section) by clicking on the ‘EditSlaved’ button for the desired ShapeArray.
+For SAACR_raw2data, segments can be slaved from the Settings window (SAACR_raw2data, 'Configure Conversion Settings' section) by clicking on the ‘EditSlaved’ button for the desired ShapeArray.

 If a number of segments have bad total acceleration, or if the effected segment(s) are in a known deformation zone, it might be preferable to have the ShapeArray repaired or replaced.
 Please contact Measurand or your local Measurand distributor to arrange a ShapeArray repair or replacement.